sguzunov/docs/docs/glue42-concepts/02_application-management/06_delphi/app-management-delphi.md

   ...
 ```

-### Create the Glue applications/forms
+### Create the Glue42 applications/forms
-Creating the forms and wrapping them as Glue windows is done in the implementation of the `CreateApp` method
+Creating the forms and wrapping them as Glue42 windows is done in the implementation of the `CreateApp` method

 ```delphi
 function TMainForm.CreateApp(const appDefName: WideString; state: GlueValue; const announcer: IAppAnnouncer): HResult; stdcall;